 OTIF Action Plans

-For the first time, Walmart will require suppliers who don’t meet these guidelines to submit an “OTIF Action Plan.”
-Shippers will need to document the steps they plan to take to bring their performance up to Walmart’s standards.
+Walmart now requires suppliers who don’t meet these guidelines to submit an “OTIF Action Plan.”
+Shippers have to document the steps they plan to take to bring their performance up to Walmart’s standards.
 If OTIF goals are not accomplished and improvement plans not met, items are at risk to be pulled off the shelf.